Westies: Irish–Italian war of the 1970s

-In the 1970s, the Irish mob saw an increased threat from the Italian Mafia as the Genovese crime family sought control over the soon to be built Jacob K. Javits Convention Center.
+In the 1970s, the Irish mob saw an increased threat from the Italian Mafia as the Genovese crime family sought control over the soon-to-be-built Jacob K. Javits Convention Center.
 Since the convention center was in his Hell's Kitchen neighborhood, Spillane refused to allow any involvement by the Italians.
 Although the Italian gangsters greatly outnumbered the Irish mob, Spillane successfully kept control of both the convention center and Hell's Kitchen.
 The Italians, frustrated and embarrassed, responded by hiring a rogue Irish-American hitman named Joseph "Mad Dog" Sullivan to assassinate Tom Devaney, Eddie "the Butcher" Cummiskey, and Tom "the Greek" Kapatos, three of Spillane's top lieutenants.

 In 1977, Spillane was assassinated by Roy DeMeo in a hit set up by Jimmy Coonan, who wanted to take over from Spillane.
 Coonan recruited the infamous DeMeo after the pair struck a deal.
-By rubbing out Spillane, DeMeo's crew could then do business with his successor.
+By eliminating Spillane, DeMeo's crew could then do business with his successor.
 DeMeo initially came into contact with Coonan after the latter murdered and dismembered loan shark Ruby Stein.

 Spillane–Coonan wars

-The war began when an 18-year old Coonan swore revenge against Spillane, following the Spillane-initiated kidnapping and pistol whipping of Coonan's father.
+The war began when an 18-year-old Coonan swore revenge against Spillane, following the Spillane-initiated kidnapping and pistol-whipping of Coonan's father.
 In 1966, Coonan fired a machine gun at Spillane and his associates from atop a Hell's Kitchen tenement building.
 Although Coonan wounded no one, Spillane understood that the younger hoodlum was not to be taken lightly.
 Spillane went to Coonan's father, slapped him around and told him to get his son under control.
 Coonan was imprisoned for a short period for murder and kidnapping charges that were pleaded down to Class C Manslaughter.
 He was released in late 1971 and continued his war with the Westside Gang.